MPL 20x10x2 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Health risk to health from tiny fragments of magnets are risky, when accidentally ingested, which is crucial in the context of children's health.
-Additionally, tiny parts of these magnets have the potential to be problematic in medical diagnosis after entering the body.
+- Potential hazard to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the context of children's health.
+Furthermore, small elements of these magnets have the potential to hinder the diagnostic process in case of swallowing.

 You should keep neodymium magnets at a safe distance from the wallet, computer, and TV.